MAHMOUDGAD123/Salla-Vite-Watcher/README.md

 # Salla Vite Watcher⚡

 A high-performance, modern Vite watcher that supercharges Salla theme development by replacing the legacy Webpack workflow.
-Enjoy instant styles style files hot reloads, robust .twig syncing, and a seamless developer experience tailored for Salla CLI and Twilight themes.
+Enjoy instant style files hot reloads, robust .twig syncing, and a seamless developer experience tailored for Salla CLI and Twilight themes.

 ---